Table of Contents

 Call Log Window

 The call log window, once displayed, will remain visible regardless of where you navigate throughout Sonar.
-Users can therefore easily navigate through the system while on call with a customer, and still be able to take notes and document the call as they go - while being able to search for and look up information that is pertinent to the ongoing call.
+Users can therefore easily navigate through the system while on a call with a customer, and still be able to take notes and document the call as they go - while being able to search for and look up information that is pertinent to the ongoing call.

 The specific features of the call log window are detailed below.